 • Grated cheddar cheese.
 We like sharp cheddar cheese for topping the dish.

 • Fried onions.
-French’s brand brand is our go-to, and they add the perfect crispiness to this casserole.
+French’s brand is our go-to, and they add the perfect crispiness to this casserole.

 Velveeta cheese is not located with other cheese products in the refrigerated section of the grocery store, instead it’s near shelf stable dips and spreads.